Heirloom Toolchest

 $ git clone -b [master|YYMMDD] https://github.com/Projeto-Pindorama/heirloom-ng.git

 Just want to read the code?
-Browse the git repository at Microsoft GitHub — and now also available as a mirror at SourceForge.net!
+Browse the git repository at Microsoft GitHub — also available as a mirror at SourceForge.net, if you wish.

-the original Heirloom Project and want to use Heirloom NG's fixes and
+from the original Heirloom Project and want to use Heirloom NG's

-features, you can get a giga-patch from the Microsoft GitHub repository
+fixes and features, you can get a giga-patch from the Microsoft

 $ curl -So gigapatch.diff https://github.com/Projeto-Pindorama/heirloom-ng/compare/070715...[master|YYMMDD].diff $ cd heirloom-070715; patch -Np1 < ../gigapatch.diff